 How do you use Watercolor Markers?

-Since the Watercolor Markers have a water-based ink when you paint with water it softens the marker color and create watercolor effects.
+Since the Watercolor Markers have a water-based ink the colors react with water on the paper.
+So if you apply the marker to paper and paint with water it softens the marker color and create watercolor effects.

 What paper do you use for Watercolor Markers?